FAQS

 When does the Galway Film Fleadh take place?

 The Galway Film Fleadh takes place every July in Galway City in the West of Ireland.
-The 34th edition will take place 11th-16th of July 2023.
+The 36th edition will take place 9th-14th of July 2024.

 What films are playing?

-We are currently still taking submissions.
-Our full programme will be available in June.
+Our full programme will be announced in June.

 How can I submit my film?